$40.00 $55.00 Buy It Now

 • Remote Shutter Release: Using a remote shutter release can help minimize vibrations and ensure sharp images when capturing photos through the telescope.

-See also Best older nikon dslr cameras
+See also How to make dslr cameras waterproof

 Mount the camera on the telescope